How to Calculate GPA Step by Step – What Affects Your Outcome?

 FAQ

-Include them only if your institution assigns grade points; many schools exclude pass/fail from GPA.
+Include them only if they carry grade points; otherwise exclude them from both totals.